fritogotlayed/sample-mcp-server/PreCoLoChecklist.md

   - [Ollama Search page](https://ollama.com/search?c=tools) can be used to find appropriate models
   - In terminal, use `ollama pull <name>:<label>`.
 Example: `ollama pull llama3.2:1b`
     - `llama3.2:latest` and/or `gpt-oss:latest` are good choices
+    - **NOTE**: If you have a lower amount of system ram, i.e. 16GB or less, you likely want to use a smaller model like `llama3.2:1b`
 - [ ] Install [Deno](https://deno.com/) so it can be used from the CLI
   - `deno --version` should return the deno version, typescript version, and v8 version
+- [ ] Download or `git clone` this repository

 # Other Useful Tools